SophieTiger/to-do-list/README.md

 ## Wireframe

 ## Credits
--   A special thanks to my Mentor, Spencer, for the support and answering all my Questions!
-He has been a great help on the way.
+-   A special thanks to my Mentor, Spencer, for the support, help with troubleshooting, and answering all my Questions.
+He has been a great help on the way!

 ### Content